 - In one of the latter-day episodes of Columbo a journalist played by Rue McClanahan has discovered some shady dealings a mortician (played by Patrick McGoohan in his final appearance in the series) has made.
 Notably McGoohan's character doesn't even get the chance to ask something along the lines of the trope question, as she's so smug that she outright brags to him that she's the only one knows this.
 Unsurprisingly, she's getting her head bashed in by him minutes later.

 - Angel.
-Two criminals ask a Dirty Cop if he's told his daughter (a police detective) about his dealings with them.
-Genre Savvy enough to realise where this conversation is heading, the cop draws his firearm.
+Two criminals ask a Dirty Cop if he's told his daughter (a police detective) about his dealings with them. realizing where this conversation is heading, the cop draws his firearm.
 Unfortunately he doesn't know the criminals are also vampires.

 - The Wrong Mans.
 Paul Smoke asks Marat Milankovic if he's told anybody else about the data.
-Marat, in a rare case of Genre Savvy, asks why it matters and refuses to tell.
+Marat asks why it matters and refuses to tell.
 He dies not too long afterwards, but for different reasons.

 - In the Pilot of Mad Men, Don Draper asks a researcher who hands him her report on the public's psychological attitude toward cigarettes if she's shown it to anyone else.
 When she tells him she hasn't, he dismisses her with a complaint about her Freudian approach and then tosses the report into the wastebasket.